AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/connections/about-connecting-wf-fusion-to-app-or-service.md

 product-previous: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: connections-annd-webhooks
-title: About connecting Adobe Workfront Fusion to an app or service
+title: About connecting [!DNL Adobe Workfront Fusion] to an app or service
-description: For most apps, it is necessary to create a connection, through which Adobe Workfront Fusion can communicate with the given third-party service according to the settings of the specific scenario.
+description: For most apps, it is necessary to create a connection, through which [!DNL Adobe Workfront Fusion] can communicate with the given third-party service according to the settings of the specific scenario.
 author: Becky
 feature: Workfront Fusion
 exl-id: 2d5cf083-9893-45e8-8f7d-0f8f5a74eef3
 ---
-# About connecting Adobe Workfront Fusion to an app or service
+# About connecting [!DNL Adobe Workfront Fusion] to an app or service

-For most apps, it is necessary to create a connection, through which Adobe Workfront Fusion can communicate with the given third-party service according to the settings of the specific scenario.
+For most apps, it is necessary to create a connection, through which [!DNL Adobe Workfront Fusion] can communicate with the given third-party service according to the settings of the specific scenario.

-For example, if you want to create a scenario that retrieves information from Workfront, you must grant access permission for Workfront Fusion to access your Workfront account.
+For example, if you want to create a scenario that retrieves information from [!DNL Workfront], you must grant access permission for [!DNL Workfront Fusion] to access your [!DNL Workfront] account.

 ## Access requirements